 2. Why does the Enhanced program cost more?

-The Flex program is an accredited program which meets all of the expectations of the National Fire Protection Association (NFPA) 1001 Level 1 and 2 standard, known as the Professional Firefighter Standard.
+The Flex program is an accredited program which meets all of the expectations of the National Fire Protection Association (NFPA) 1001 Level I and II standard, known as the Professional Firefighter Standard.
 This is the core pre-requisite for most career fire departments in Canada.
 Flex also includes NFPA 472: Awareness and Operations Level for Responders to Hazardous Materials.

 The Enhanced program is more extensive.
 It meets all of the competencies covered in the Flex program, but also includes additional certifications: